-Michal Neff is a convert to the Church of Jesus Christ.
+Michal Neff is a convert to The Church of Jesus Christ.
 First in 1998, and again in 2018.
 He found those 20 years to be essential to his spiritual development.
 He is a mental health clinician in Tooele, Utah, and has run his own clinic with two other therapists since 2021.

 Enter Michal…

-Being a convert to the Church of Jesus Christ, I frequently find myself unsure of what is “expected” and what is “culture.”
+Being a convert to The Church of Jesus Christ, I frequently find myself unsure of what is “expected” and what is “culture.”

 My first real calling was as the elders quorum 1st counselor.
 This was a great experience, but my own doubts and insecurity of myself in doctrine prevented me from leaning into this role.
 So much so, I requested to be released.